leoBHSreis/leoBHSreis/README.md

-- 👋 Hi, I’m @leoBHSreis - Leonardo Reis.
+- 👋 Hi, I’m @leoBHSreis - Leonardo Reis
-- 👀 I’m interested in software development.
-- 🌱 I’m currently learning Java.
--
+- Technology Agent at Banco do Brasil S.A.
+-DevOps professional